 Do you know your compliance progress and status today?
 Are you sure?
 Has the CMMC left you a little dazed and confused?
 Are you a small business with no infrastructure?
 Are security and information technology (IT) not a key focus of your business?

 Regardless of your answers, it’s OK.
 The CMMC has graciously given you some time, but also eliminate all excuses.

 Yes, Small Businesses Can Have it All

-What if all of the technology requirements already existed as a small business solution offering?
+What if all of the technical requirements already existed as a small business solution offering?
 What if all of the non-technical requirements were available through security expertise as a separate function, that collaborates with the technology solution?

 And what if no further investments in additional hardware or software solutions were required?

 Can that exist…in one solution?
 For a fraction of the price of piecing everything together?
-And for less than putting the whole organization in to the cloud?
+And for less than putting the whole organization into the cloud?

-The CUICK TRAC™ solution is perfect for for small businesses that need every requirement in place, at all times, for NIST SP 800-171 in order to be DFARS 252.204-7012 compliant, while increasing cyber hygiene to CMMC Level 3 maturity.
+The CUICK TRAC™ solution is perfect for small businesses that need every requirement in place, at all times, for NIST SP 800-171 in order to be DFARS 252.204-7012 compliant, while increasing cyber hygiene to CMMC Level 3 maturity.